IRISMeister/iris-c-language/README.md

 ```bat
 C:\temp\iris-c-language\src>nmake -f makefile-cache.mak
 ```
-If you are migrating such existing callin/callout programs from Cache' to IRIS, you can build with IRIS by simply modifying several lines.
+If you are migrating such existing callin/callout programs from Cache' to IRIS, you can build them for IRIS by simply modifying several lines.

 [makefile-cache.mak](src/makefile-cache.mak)
 Change include files location.